-I definitely encourage the delegates on my programmes (typically marketing and communications professionals) to develop capabilities in-house to create and edit video content, especially for their social media posts, to supplement the creative content developed by their agencies.
-Many tools allow you to set up branded templates so you can use a watermark, your brand colours and fonts.
+I definitely encourage the delegates on my programs (typically marketing and communications professionals) to develop capabilities in-house to create and edit video content, especially for their social media posts, to supplement the creative content developed by their agencies.
+Many tools allow you to set up branded templates so you can use a watermark, your brand colors, and fonts.

 However, there are times that working with a professional creative team is definitely the preferred route, as you can access their creativity and it’s often faster for them to create the video content, for example when creating video infographics and animations.

 The great thing today is that we have a choice of tools we can use to fit within our budget from free mobile apps through to professional video creation tools on the desktop.